zoffixznet/perl6.party/post/Perl-6-Shortcuts--Part-1.md

 %% title: Perl 6: Shortcuts (Part 1)
 %% date: 2016-02-01
+%% desc: Examination of available ways to write more concise code.

 Programming is a task where laziness is a virtue.
 We write modules to avoid repeatedly writing subroutines.
 We write subroutines to avoid repeatedly writing loops.
 We write loops to avoid repeatedly writing code...
 And there's another level of laziness: we use language shortcuts to avoid writing too much code.